visual-layer/visuallayer/README.md

 We're a startup and we'd like to offer free access to the datasets as much as we can afford to.
 But in doing so, we'd also need your support.

 We're offering select `.csv` files completely free with no strings attached.
-For access to our complete dataset and exclusive beta features, all we ask is that you [sign up]((https://forms.gle/8jxPkyzeKj82kPed8)) to be a beta tester – it's completely free and your feedback will help shape the future of our platform.
+For access to our complete dataset and exclusive beta features, all we ask is that you [sign up](https://forms.gle/8jxPkyzeKj82kPed8) to be a beta tester – it's completely free and your feedback will help shape the future of our platform.

-Join us in unlocking the full potential of our data and revolutionizing the industry!

 Here is a table of widely used computer vision datasets, issues we found and a link to access the `.csv` file.